A 20-something who's surprisingly bad at Tinder, Em learned a few lessons indulging in a workplace crush once.

 Here's what I learned during my brief stint as fodder for office drama about handling my crush at work.

-Handling a Big Fat Crush When You're on the Clock
+How to Handle a Big Fat Crush When You're on the Clock

 I can't stress this enough.
 First and foremost, be cool.
 One of the most irritating parts about having a crush, besides the elation mixed with misery, is the part where you can't string together a coherent sentence while in this person's presence because all you can think about is how the collar of their shirt sits stiffly against their collarbone.